liqi16/draft-li-sidrops-rpki-moasgroup/draft-li-sidrops-rpki-moasgroup.md

 {::boilerplate bcp14-tagged}

-# MoasGroup eContentType
+# Signed MoasGroup eContentType

 The eContentType for a MoasGroup is defined as id-ct-rpkiSignedMoasGroup, with Object Identifier (OID) 1.2.840.113549.1.9.16.1.TBD.

 This OID MUST appear within both the eContentType in the encapContentInfo object and the ContentType signed attribute in the signerInfo object (see {{RFC6488}}).

-# MoasGroup eContent
+# Signed MoasGroup eContent

 The content of a MoasGroup is a single IP prefix and a list of ASes.
 A MoasGroup is formally defined as follows: